thepradipthapa/thepradipthapa/README.md

 <p lign="center">I am a self taught programmer with a great passion in learning, exploring and development new thing.
 I also love to keep updated with latest technologies.<p

 <p lign="center">In the internet I am know by the name CodeWithPradip.
 I speak python and javascript primarily, but can communicate in c , c++, php too.
 I am strongly enthusiastic about Software Engineering and Data Science.<p

-<p lign="center">Currently, I am studying computer engineering in kohalpur, Nepal.
-I am flexible and quick learner.
-I like share my knowledge, experience, & problems with solution I found that's why I'm into YouTube, where I have a channel Code With Pradip.<p

 ## 🙋‍♂️ About Me